School Shelters In Place After Fleeing Driver Crashes In Bergen County: Police

-Officer John Mullins was patrolling near Hasbrouck Heights High School around 12:27 p.m. when he spotted a driver later identified as Joel Ventura in a blue Mercedes SUV committing a motor vehicle infraction, police said.
+Officer John Mullins was patrolling near Hasbrouck Heights High School around 12:27 p.m. when he spotted a driver later identified as Joel Ventura in a blue Mercedes SUV making an improper turn, Hasbrouck Heights Police Lt.
+John Behr said.
 As Mullins turned his patrol vehicle around, the SUV sped away out of sight.
-Police did not say what the infraction was.

 Shortly after, Mullins came across a crash at Paterson Avenue and the Boulevard involving a vehicle struck by a blue Mercedes SUV.
 Witnesses reported seeing the Mercedes flee east on Paterson Avenue, according to police.